mth229/mth229.github.io/graphing.md

 computer programming.
-For speed reasons, some languages (e.g., `MATLAB` and `R`) try to avoid for loops for a "vectorized" approach (see below), but `julia` works well with `for` loops, and they are generally faster than a vectorized approach.
+For speed reasons, some languages (e.g., `MATLAB` and `R`) try to avoid for loops for a "vectorized" approach (see below), but `julia` works well with `for` loops, and they are sometimes easier to understand than a vectorized approach.

 A `for` loop simply loops over each value in the iterable data vector `x` giving it a temporary name as it goes.
 To use a `for` loop to